 This is probably the biggest difference that was evident to me between private and public schools.
-My daughter finished all of her high school years in a private school where my son completed four years before moving to a public school.
+My daughter finished all of her high school years in a private school while my son completed four years before moving to a public school.

-During my daughters time we had to arrange for extra tuition in Math.
+During my daughter’s time, we had to arrange for extra tuition in Math.
 When I spoke to her Math teacher about it, he simply said she needed to work harder in class.
 This is realistically a disgrace.
 No teacher should be happy that a student is paying for extra tuition.
 Especially when they are already paying!

 I found a lot of my children’s teachers were just going through the motions.
 A few of the younger teachers were enthusiastic but once they got a couple of years behind them they transferred to a public school.